rpazyaquian/wdi_4_rails_mini_project_cloner/notes.md

     * can also have its own Comments...recursive!

 Focus on getting the resources/database/API down first, and THEN worry about the views.
 Get a command-line version working first.

+# Testing

+I'm going to try and do some testing with RSpec/Factory Girl/Capybara/etc.

+I need to write tests for each of my Models.

+User

+  - has a valid factory
+  - is invalid without an email
+  - is invalid without a username
+  - is invalid without a password
+  - is invalid without a password confirmation
+  - is invalid without a matching password and password confirmation

+Post

+  - has a valid factory
+  - is invalid without a link
+  - is invalid without a title
+  - belongs to a User

+Comment

+  - has a valid factory
+  - is invalid without text
+  - is invalid without a points counter
+  - belongs to a User